popsim-consortium/stdpopsim/docs/tutorial.rst

 ------------------------------------

-In this example, we'll add the Kim et al. HomSap/Gamma_K17 DFE to the Gutenkunst et al. HomSap/OutOfAfrica_3G09 model.
+In this example, we'll add the Kim et al. ``HomSap/Gamma_K17`` DFE to the Gutenkunst et al. ``HomSap/OutOfAfrica_3G09`` model.
 We can see the DFEs available for a species in the catalog, and get one using the :meth:`.Species.get_dfe` method.

 .. code-block:: python

+    import stdpopsim
     import numpy as np

     species = stdpopsim.get_species("HomSap")
-    contig = species.get_contig("chr1", length_multiplier=0.001)
+    contig = species.get_contig("chr1", left=0, right=100000)

     dfe = species.get_dfe("Gamma_K17")
     print(dfe)

+    # DFE:
+    # ║  id               = Gamma_K17
+    # ║  description      = Deleterious Gamma DFE
+    # ║  long_description = Return neutral and negative MutationType()s representing a human DFE.
+    # ║                     Kim et al. (2017), https://doi.org/10.1534/genetics.116.197145 The DFE
+    # ║                     was inferred assuming synonymous variants are neutral and a relative
+    # ║                     mutation rate ratio of 2.31 nonsynonymous to 1 synonymous mutation
+    # ║  ...

-Once we have the DFE, we can add it to the Contig, specifying which set of *intervals* it will apply to:
+Once we have the DFE, we can add it to the Contig, specifying the set of ``intervals`` that it will apply to:

 .. code-block:: python